rubengerritsen/lammps/AUXILIARY/JupyterAndDocker.md

 ```

 ## Setting up Jupyter
-For the tutorial we will use a jupyter notebook.
+If you want to use a jupyter notebook inside the container we need some special options.
 To start the docker container

 ```bash
 sudo docker run -it -p 8888:8888 votca/votca /bin/bash